-Target Audience: The primary target audience for the CME/CPD Program of AAAP consists of addiction psychiatrists who treat patients with illnesses and disorders related to the abuse and misuse of substances, both licit and illicit and those with mental health disorders.
-A secondary target audience for the CME/CPD Program consists of physicians and other healthcare professionals who treat such patients.
+Target Audience: The primary target audience for the CPD Program of AAAP consists of psychiatrists who treat patients with illnesses and disorders related to the use of addictive substances, both licit and illicit, and co-occurring psychiatric disorders.
+A secondary target audience for the CPD Program consists of other physicians and healthcare professionals who treat such patients.

-Types of Activities and Services Provided: The educational design, instructional method and learning format for each CME activity is chosen by AAAP CME/CPD Committee to best serve the educational needs of the audience and learning objectives of the planned educational activity.
-AAAP will provide live activities such as annual meetings and webinars, and will offer enduring materials in the form of CD-ROMs, printed materials, web-based training and online education.
-Other types of activities will be considered as needed.
+Types of Activities and Services Provided: The educational design, instructional method and learning format for each CME activity is chosen by AAAP CPD Committee to best serve the educational needs of the audience and learning objectives of the planned educational activity.
+AAAP will provide live courses such as annual meetings and internet live courses such as webinars, and will offer enduring materials in the form of Performance Improvement, Enduring Material, Internet Activity Enduring Materials, test-item writing activities, thumb drives, printed materials, web-based training and other forms of online education.
+Other types of activities areas as needed.